joel-pearson/asl-recognition/README.md

 This project was undertaken as part of my Bachelors dissertation in Computer Science.

 This project classifies gestures of the ASL alphabet using a convolutional neural network in real time and displays the performed sequence.
 The system utilises background subtraction methods to isolate the hand in the frame.
+I also collected my own dataset using the script 'data-collection.py', which was used to train the model and can be found in the 'data/dataset' directory.

 The system has been trained to classify 27 different hand gestures, which include:
 - the letter A-Z (excluding J and Z because they are not static gestures)